ctlevi/smarthome/README.md

 # Frontend
 The web frontend uses create-react-app.
 More information about what commands can be run for the frontend can be found [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-The root of the project is the
+The webapp is deployed to a public S3 bucket exposed as a static website.
+It then gets it's data from the Lambda function GraphQL endpoint.

+To upload new code to S3, run `npm run upload` in the root of the project.

 # Backend
 The backend for the project is a single Lambda function implementing a [GraphQL](http://graphql.org/) endpoint.
 The data